theolepage/ssl-for-slr/README.md

 python train.py configs/cpc-v1.json
 ```

-### Evaluate the model
+### Train a speaker id classifier

-To evaluate the model we train a speaker id classifier on top of the pre-trained encoder with the following steps:
+To evaluate the model we train a speaker id classifier on top of the pre-trained encoder with `python train_spkid.py configs/cpc-v1.json`.

-1. `python train_spkid.py configs/cpc-v1.json`
-2. `python evaluate.py configs/cpc-v1.json`
+### Evaluate model

+Use notebook `evaluate.ipnyb` to evaluate model on the previous downstream task (speaker id).

 ## To-Do

+- [ ] Check if different params for Adam are interestig (betas=(0.9, 0.98), eps=1e-09, weight_decay=1e-4, amsgrad=True)
+- [ ] Common encoder (simple or SincConv) + config
-- [ ] Improve encoder (SincConv) and classifier (dropout, normalization)
+- [ ] Add other spkid classifier (more params, dropout, normalization)
-- [ ] Improve config: encoder, multiple training type (pretext, downstream)
 - [ ] Merge self-supervised modules
+- [ ] Helper function to add global weight decay
+- [ ] LibriSpeech: handle multiple dirs (360 and 500)
+- [ ] LibriSpeech: option to select frames sequentially or random

 ---

-- [ ] Implement new modules (GIM, LPS, FBANKS)
+- [ ] Implement new modules (GIM, LPS, FBANKS and long versions)
-- [ ] Implement new ideas (more params, CPC sampling, bi-directional) and benchmark
+- [ ] Implement new ideas (more params, CPC sampling, bi-directional, ln)

+---

 - [ ] Data augmentation / preprocessing step

+---

 - [ ] Evaluate: speaker verification on VoxCelebs
 - [ ] Evaluate: language recognition
 - [ ] Evaluate: data-efficient